kroppel/hpc-repo/04_small-gemms/loesungen.md

         GFLOPS: 0.0373462
         Average Kernel Duration: 0.00140386

+No big changes in the times for different optimizations.
+Kernel durations are increasing in cubic fashion depending on the dimension, as the number of FLOPs is given by n*m*k*2 which leads to asymptotic complexity of O(n^3) for n=m=k

 8. Implement a C/C++ matrix-matrix multiplication kernel through three nested loops over M,N and K:

     The loop over M should be the outer-loop.